asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 [^7]: Rust would *totally* yell at me.
 Then tell me to implement the trait to define the behavior myself.

 [^8]: Freeling does not specify in which order captures are processed.
 I am assuming here the order is the same as Go.
 Anyway, all this needs to be verified later once (if?) the engine is implemented.

+[^9]: I have been thinking of why Groups need to own their own data anyway?
+Group membership is clearly delineated in `Game.group_map` as it currently is (which would become `[CELL_COUNT]Group_Handle` under the new regime.)
+Liberties and Enemy Connections can be calculated and collected with a combination of `game.groups_map` and, well, `game.board`.
+But that's another day's battle.